How to create a project on My DataLake Services

 How to manage users within a project on My DataLake Services

-Step 1: Decide to create a project
+Step 1: Start creating a project

+Click Add project.
 You should now get to the following form:

 Click on Next to come to Step 2.